Limited Clients. Proven Results.

 The Domestic Violence Lawyers at Stiefvater Law have established themselves as the “go to” defense team for domestic violence charges in Bath, Ohio.
 By limiting the number of clients we serve, Stiefvater Law can dedicate the time and resources needed to successfully defend your Bath domestic violence charge.

-Practicing law in Ohio since 2003, Domestic Violence Defense Attorney Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Bath, Ohio.
+Practicing law in Ohio since 2003, Domestic Violence Defense Lawyer Robert Stiefvater has a proven track record of successfully defending domestic violence cases in Bath, Ohio.
 Call and speak with Robert about your case.
 Even if Domestic Violence Defense Law Firm Stiefvater Law, LLC is not currently accepting new clients, our Domestic Violence Attorneys will provide a free domestic violence consultation.

 Ohio law defines Domestic Violence as: